 Understanding Buffer Solutions: Identifying Which Aqueous Mixtures Qualify

 A buffer solution is an aqueous system that resists drastic changes in pH when small amounts of acid or base are added.
-Consider this: in everyday laboratory work and biological contexts, recognizing whether a given mixture functions as a buffer is essential for accurate experimental design and for maintaining the stability of biochemical reactions.
+In everyday laboratory work and biological contexts, recognizing whether a given mixture functions as a buffer is essential for accurate experimental design and for maintaining the stability of biochemical reactions.
 This article explores the fundamental principles that define a buffer, outlines the typical composition of buffer systems, and provides a step‑by‑step method for evaluating a list of common aqueous solutions to determine which of them truly act as buffers.

 1. Introduction: Why Buffers Matter